ntno/aws-exam-prep/sqs-sns.md

 #### SQS standard queue
 * loose-FIFO but exact order is not guaranteed
+  * tight-FIFO available in some regions
 * message is delivered *at-least* once
 * anonymous access is possible via IAM policies
 * 1 million free requests per month
 * message will be visible for a maximum of 12 hours

+#### dead letter queue
+* receive message from other source queues
+* receives messages that other queues can't process after some max # tries

 #### SNS endpoint
 us east: http://sns.us-east-1.amazonaws.com